 Activities Restrictions under the Volcker Rule.
-The Volcker Rule prohibits banking entities, including Morgan Stanley and its affiliates, from engaging in certain proprietary trading activities, as defined in the Volcker Rule, subject to exemptions for underwriting, market-making-related activities, risk-mitigating hedging and certain other activities.
-The Volcker Rule also prohibits certain investments and relationships by banking entities with covered funds, as defined in the Volcker Rule, with a number of exemptions and exclusions.
-The Volcker Rule also requires that deductions be made from a BHC's Tier 1 capital for permissible investments in certain covered funds.
-In addition, the Volcker Rule requires banking entities to have comprehensive compliance programmes reasonably designed to ensure and monitor compliance with the Volcker Rule.
-Morgan Stanley has brought all of its activities and investments into conformance, subject to a June 2017 approval by the Federal Reserve for a five-year extension of the transition period to conform investments in certain legacy covered funds that are also illiquid funds.
-The approval covers essentially all of Morgan Stanley's non-conforming investments in, and relationships with, legacy covered funds subject to the Volcker Rule.
+The Volcker Rule prohibits banking entities, including Morgan Stanley and its affiliates, from engaging in certain proprietary trading activities, as defined in the Volcker Rule, subject to exemptions for underwriting, market-making-, risk-mitigating hedging and certain other activities.
+The Volcker Rule also prohibits certain investments and relationships by banking entities with covered funds, as defined in the Volcker Rule, subject to a number of exemptions and exclusions.
+In addition, there was an extension until July 2022 for certain legacy covered funds.